 - the distance from dwellings

 - any other matter the authorised officer or the delegated officer reasonably believes is relevant to the application.

-Click here to view the relevant fees and charges.
+Click here to view our fees and charges of permits.

 A photocopy of your home and vehicle insurance cover to the value of $10,000,000 will need to be provided.
 Please contact the Community Safety Team on 1300 BCOAST (226 278) if you have any further questions regarding this permit.